 It's common to have kidney stones multiple times.
 Finding the cause is a necessary part of preventing that from happening.

 Many people have kidney stones that go unnoticed and are discovered only by chance.
 Some might feel slight discomfort near their kidneys, but not attribute it to a kidney stone.

 Kidney stones often go unnoticed until they block the renal pelvis or travel through the ureter.
 The main symptom is pain, which can range from feeling just a little unwell to waves of severe pain.
 The pain may affect your lower abdomen, belly or back "flank pain," depending on which part of the ureter the stone is in.

-Where kidney stones usually cause pain
+Where kidney stone pain typically occurs

 Other possible symptoms of a kidney stone passing through the ureter include blood in your urine, painful urination, and a stronger or more frequent urge to urinate.
 The pain can sometimes spread to your genitals as well.

 Small kidney stones don't always cause symptoms.
 They're sometimes first noticed when they exit the body in urine.
 Or they may be detected by chance in x-rays or ultrasound scans of the belly area (abdomen).

 The kidneys and ureters, with stones in various places